GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 gerrit.replicateOnStartup
 :	If true, replicates to all remotes on startup to ensure they
 	are in-sync with this server.
 By default, false.
+Note that it is possible to overrule this option for specific projects that will be always replicated on startup with `gerrit.replicateProjectsOnStartup`.

+gerrit.replicateProjectsOnStartup
+:	List of projects that are always replicated on startup.
+For those projects
+	option `gerrit.replicateOnStartup` has no effect.

 gerrit.autoReload
 :	If true, automatically reloads replication destinations and settings